-After the preliminary inquiry, if a third-party investigation is determined to be necessary or if a consensus of the Legislative Conduct Panel cannot be reached, a third-party investigation shall be conducted by a person who is experienced in employment law and in the investigation of claims of discrimination or harassment.
-The Chief Legal Counsel or an appropriate designee shall promptly procure assistance from persons outside the branch as needed.
-The Human Resources Manager may provide the complainant with status updates on the process.
+After the preliminary inquiry, if a third-party investigation is determined to be necessary or if a consensus of the Legislative Conduct Panel cannot be reached, the third-party investigation shall be conducted by a person who is experienced in employment law and in the investigation of claims of discrimination or harassment.
+The Chief Legal Counsel or appropriate designee shall procure assistance from persons outside the branch as needed in a timely manner.
+The Human Resources Manager may provide the complainant updates of the status of the process.